HTTP Upload¶

 # Templates: allowed.

-name_template: file.txt # note that this only works if glob matches 1 file only
+# Note that this only works if glob matches exactly 1 file.

 # Additional templated extra files to uploaded.